 Then, it's time to make sure employees feel seen and appreciated for their work.
 The key here is understanding who prefers private praise and who prefers public praise.
-Knowing your employees and their preferences are important and ensures that your employees feel comfortable.
+Knowing your employees and their preferences are important and ensures that they feel comfortable.

 But don't be afraid to push for public praise when a team member deserves it, especially if it is in the context of a formal recognition — just be sure that you aren't putting an employee on the spot or causing them embarrassment.
 Knowing when, where and how an employee likes to be praised can make all the difference here: give a heads up or check in before rolling full steam ahead.

 Divvying up work isn't just on-paper project management — it's also about people and their development.
 What is someone's role?
 What interests them the most?
-Which skills do they need to learn to advance?
-Being able to give the right projects to the people who are interested in and ready for them is a key component of being a people manager.
+Which important skills do they need to learn to advance?
+Being able to give the right projects to the people who are interested in and ready for them is a key component of being a successful manager.

 When you have a clear picture of each role and each employee, distribution of tasks will seem much more obvious.

 One big thing to watch out for is equal distribution of work.
 You want direct reports to be challenged and everyone to be moving forward.
 If you lean too heavily on your high-performers, they will burn out, and resentment will breed from both sides — those who feel they're being passed over for opportunities and those who feel they're being piled on.